isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 ---
 title: Office 365 géré 21Vianet
-ms.author: sharik
+ms.author: office365servicedesc
-author: skjerland
+author: pamelaar
-manager: mnirkhe
 ms.audience: ITPro
 ms.topic: reference
 ms.service: o365-administration
 localization_priority: Normal
 ms.custom: Adm_ServiceDesc
 ms.assetid: 1c2dfe91-b522-4c72-a665-9bb50303ec96
-description: Office 365 géré par 21Vianet est conçu pour répondre aux besoins de services cloud sécurisés, fiables et évolutifs en Chine.
-Ce service fonctionne avec la technologie pour laquelle Microsoft a octroyé une licence à 21Vianet. ms.openlocfilehash: 2cbb01706acaf5902ceda7a2ee16bcd3497a5f28 ms.sourcegitcommit: 2e9e8531ca651bfddcce04bb79cb72560a222d47 ms.translationtype: MT ms.contentlocale: fr-FR ms.lasthandoff: 05/30/2020 ms.locfileid: "44429109"
+description: Office 365 operated by 21Vianet is designed to meet the needs for secure, reliable, and scalable cloud services in China.
+This service is powered by technology that Microsoft has licensed to 21Vianet. ms.openlocfilehash: b5980a138152f874f75e10056c98da10bd9aa9ae ms.sourcegitcommit: d2cd67e52dd646b68bfbfd8a387e70a6da140a62 ms.translationtype: MT ms.contentlocale: fr-FR ms.lasthandoff: 07/14/2020 ms.locfileid: "45132228"
 ---
 # <a name="office-365-operated-by-21vianet"></a>Office 365 géré par 21Vianet

-Office 365 géré par 21Vianet est conçu pour répondre aux besoins de services cloud sécurisés, fiables et évolutifs en Chine.
-Ce service fonctionne avec la technologie pour laquelle Microsoft a octroyé une licence à 21Vianet.
+Office 365 operated by 21Vianet is designed to meet the needs for secure, reliable, and scalable cloud services in China.
+This service is powered by technology that Microsoft has licensed to 21Vianet.

 > [!NOTE]
 > La version d'Office 365 gérée par 21Vianet d'Office 365 est propre à la Chine.